amaciver/StochAsteroids/dev-README.md

 ### Implementation Timeline

 **Over the weekend**:
-- [x] Finished collision physics on my version of the Asteroids project
+- [x] Finished momentum collision physics on my version of the Asteroids project
 - [x] Completed WebAudioAPI Tutorial and loaded basic sound from static assets

 **Day 1**: Setup all necessary Node modules, including getting webpack up and running.
 Create `webpack.config.js` as well as `package.json`.
 Write a basic entry file and the bare bones of all 4 scripts outlined above.
 Learn the basics of `Web Audio API`.
 Goals for the day:

-- [x] Get a green bundle with `webpack`
+- [x] Get `webpack` serving files and frame out index.html
 - [x] Learn enough `Web Audio` to render an object to the `Canvas` element and create a sound
 - [x] Port over the relevant pieces of my Asteroids(with collision physics) project and implement Asteroid creation